Dark Spots on Hands: Complete Treatment Guide

 • Morning SPF: Apply hand sunscreen as part of your routine

-• Keep SPF at every sink: Reapply after every wash
+• SPF at every sink: Reapply after every wash

 • Driving gloves: UPF-rated gloves block UV through car windows

-• Antioxidant-rich products: Vitamin C and turmeric provide additional UV defense
+• Antioxidant-rich products: Vitamin C and turmeric provide added UV defense

-• Gentle soaps: Harsh detergents damage skin barrier, increasing sensitivity
+• Gentle soaps: Harsh detergents damage the skin barrier, raising sensitivity

 Special Considerations